48-year-old man arrested for Teck Whye Crescent murder

 The suspect was arrested at about 10.15am, the police said.

-The incident is believed to have arisen from a dispute between the victim and suspect, the police added.
+The victim is believed to have had a dispute with the suspect before he was found dead, the police added.
 Investigations are ongoing.